mottaquikarim/attendancebot/README.md

 *Automated attendance checker via slack.*

-Simple serverless script that will look for query for user presence as a means of determining attendance.
+Simple serverless script that will query for user presence as a means of determining attendance.

 The daily portion is achieved with a configured CRON job on [Webtask](https://webtask.io/).
 This job will invoke a function that POSTs to a [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks).
 We query slack for channels created on the day of execution (assuming a fresh channel has been started pertaining to contents of current lecture) and based on those channels we further check for a keyword (defaults to `lecture`).
 Based on members in channels that match the above two criteria, we query for presence and push to another slack channel for measurement.